pdf-association/arlington-pdf-model/README.md

 # **PDF 2.0 DOM Grammar**

-We extracted all Tables from the latest PDF 2.0 dated revision (ISO/FDIS 32000-2) specification and represent them in series of worksheets.
-Each worksheet represents a single PDF object - either a dictionary, array, stream, map, etc. and contains necessary data to validate real world PDF files.
+We extracted all Tables from the latest PDF 2.0 dated revision (ISO/FDIS 32000-2:2020) specification and represent them in series of tabbed separated values (TSV) files.
+Each TSV represents a single PDF object - either a dictionary, array, stream, map, etc. and contains necessary data to validate real world PDF files.

-Our main source is [PDF20Grammar.ods](PDF20Grammar.ods) which is a [LibreOffice Calc](https://www.libreoffice.org/) spreadsheet.
+Previously the main source was [PDF20Grammar.ods](PDF20Grammar.ods) which is a [LibreOffice Calc](https://www.libreoffice.org/) spreadsheet.
 There is a specific worksheet **!TableMap** that identifies each worksheet and then each worksheet is the representation of a PDF object from the PDF spec (most often mapping back to a Table in the PDF spec.)
 Note that due to the very large number of worksheets (\>490!), Microsoft Excel cannot be used.
+However with the introduction of the internal declarative grammar to specify data relationships the **ODS file is no longer being used and the TSV data is now considered the master data!**

-Columns must be in the following order:
+TSV columns must be in the following order:
 1. **Key** - key in dictionary, or index into an array. "\*" means any key / index.
 1. **Type**	- one or more [type](#Type) or types separated by ";".
 1. **SinceVersion**	- version of PDF this key was introduced in.
 Possible values are 1.0, 1.1, 1.2, 1.3, 1.4, 1.5, 1.6, 1.7 or 2.0.